alexiusvdt/sorting/README.md

 ## Sorting Algorithms
-This project aims to show knowledge of interfaces and sorting algorithms
+This project aims to show knowledge of interfaces and sorting algorithms & is a work in progress

 # Goals
   * users can view various sorting algorithms at work